nyno-kb/python-101/setup.md

 * You have a version of Python 3 that isn’t the latest available, which was version 3.11.5 as of this writing.
 (You can find the newest version number [here](https://www.python.org/downloads/).)

 ### How to Install From the Official Installer
 Installing Python from the official installer is the most reliable installation method on Windows.
 It includes all the system dependencies needed for developing applications with Python.
-However, it can cause some trouble, so read the following guide <u>carefully</u>.
+However, it can cause some trouble, so <u><b>read the following guide carefully</b></u>.

 You can install from the official installer in two steps.